Aslaviero/myreactportfolio/README.md

 ## Description

-This is my React Portfolio that shows my skillset in using React, Javascript, and Bootstrap!
+This is my React Portfolio that shows my skill set in using React, Javascript, and Bootstrap!
 It also shows all the projects I have created since starting my coding journey.

 ## Technology